EVENTS

 Towards the end of November 2011, one may consult a copy of the book on site in the Diffusion Collection in the BAnQ in Montréal located at 2275 Holt Street.

-Click here to see the Cover and the case T'aimer,voyager, To love you, to travel; and also the Production Sheet in French only
+Click here to see the Cover and the case T'aimer,voyager, To love you, to travel; Production Sheet in French

-For more of Claire Dufresne’s art books and sculpture-books, please visit her bilingual gallery-workshop: Ming Virtual Gallery
+For more of Claire Dufresne’s art books and sculpture-books, please visit her bilingual gallery-workshop: Claire Dufresne Ming Gallery

 2010.
 D'âmes et d'ailes/of souls and wings